-This cheesy tortellini soup is only 20 minutes from start to finish and your family is going to love it!
+This stovetop tortellini soup is only 20 minutes from start to finish and your family is going to love it!

 They’re packed with vegetables, customizable (hello, using up leftovers), freeze well, and they’re cheap to make.
 It’s like a one-two-three punch of deliciousness.

-It’s also where dishes like this 20-minute cheese tortellini and vegetable soup make an appearance on our dining room table.
-So easy, it kinds feels like cheating.
+It’s also where dishes like this stovetop tortellini soup, packed with veggies and cheesy pasta, make an appearance on our dining room table.
+So easy, it kinda feels like cheating.

 As in, “I’ve just called Dominos for dinner and now I’m going to lie here and stare at the wall til they arrive’ kind of cheating.